 Honor Your Mothers and Grandmothers

 To honor ourselves, we must first learn to honor our mothers, grandmothers, and every ancestor before them.
 We do not realize how much we accept from them until they are gone.
-This Mothers Day, send the ones you love well wishes.
-Honor the gifts they give you, big or small, because magic is hereditary and tradition can be forever if you make it so.
+This Mother’s Day, send the ones you love well wishes.
+Honor the gifts they give you, big or small, because magic is hereditary, and tradition can be forever if you make it so.

 Here is a poem I wrote for my late Abuelita.
 We were not very close in life, sadly.
 She passed before we could truly connect.
-Thanks to the stories from our family, though, I feel as though we are closer than ever.
-I thank her for my gifts and my life, and I honor her in my writing and my own healing.
+Thanks to the stories from our family, though, I feel we are closer than ever.
+I thank her for my gifts and my life, and I honor her in my writing and my healing.

 My Abuelita Nilda sat on a peak beside El Yunque and rubbed aloe into the bodies of the sick, the needy, the tireless.
 She was the town healer, a prestigious title given to those with the softest hearts.
 Everyone on the hillside came to her for aid.
 In their tin homes, they boiled inojo and drank it to fend off colds, sank into tubs of warm water and arnica to scare away the aches of the day.
-I never knew her like they did: homeopath, medicine woman, devoted worshipper.
+I never knew her as they did: homeopath, medicine woman, devoted worshipper.
 I saw a shriveled old woman, speaking a language beat out of me by the nuns from St. Andrews.
 I was too young to appreciate the steady hands that she retained even when she lost her mind.

 Every three years or so, my family went to visit her in Puerto Rico.
 We swam in the ocean together, looking towards the U.S. Virgin Islands.
 I watched my grandmother, Luisa, Abuelita’s daughter, hold Nilda’s hands as she floated on an inner tube.
 She was so happy her people had come home, so happy, after the passing of her husband, that she could drift beneath the warm sun with us.